 It is 75 years since The Battle of Imphal .
 On this day 6 March 1944 the following important things had happened (or not happened)

-I do not have the exact date about 6 March Slim did perhaps his most brilliant act of foresight and generalship.
+In the middle of March Slim did perhaps his most brilliant act of foresight and generalship.
 He started the process, even before the Japanese had attacked, of lobbying to get 5th Division flown from the Arakan to the Imphal front.
 It was this act, in my view, which meant that Imphal was at risk for only the last few weeks of March 1944.
 Once 5th Division arrived the result was never in much doubt.
 Many will contest this and of course most of the fighting happened in April, May and June.
 Japanese veterans community are bitter about much.
 That Imphal took place at all, (but I think the alternatives were impossible), that it was poorly planned ( certainly true) and that it went on long after the Generals knew it had failed.
 (True)

 Finally India.
 One the one hand it was a source of almost infinite resources when compared to the Japanese.
 The British had developed a decent defence production capacity around Calcutta.
 There were many Indians who might still be recruited to the Army.
 There were regiments and formations that were yet to be deployed to the Imphal front and training infrastructure to create more of them.
 There was plenty of food in India as a whole but of course tragically little in Bengal.
 There was a railway network in place.